SinglePaper/CharlesDRbt/README.md

 - From ```/images/collected_images```run ```labelImg ./```.
 - For each image, press 'w', draw a square around the object and name it according to its name in ```/annotations/label_map.pbtxt```.
 - Divide the gathered images and .xml files over ```/images/train``` and ```/images/test``` in ratio 9:1 respectively.
 Both should always have images.
+- If you are training for more than one object, change
 - From ```Tensorflow/workspace/CharlesDRbt``` run ```train.bat```
   - Keep running until total_loss decreases slowly or flatlines.
     - If this happens before ~0.2, the model will likely be very inaccurate.
 Consider increasing the size of your database and creating more variation in the environment the images are taken in.